KarinaErika/SegmentationHardExudatesPI/README.md

 [1] Nugroho, Hanung Adi, et al. "Automated segmentation of hard exudates based on matched filtering."
 2016 International Seminar on Sensors, Instrumentation, Measurement and Metrology (ISSIMM).
 IEEE, 2016.

 [2] Nugroho, Hanung Adi, et al. "Segmentation of exudates based on high pass filtering in retinal fundus images."
 2015 7th International Conference on Information Technology and Electrical Engineering (ICITEE).
 IEEE, 2015.

+For more information about methodology, consult the paste "methodology" this repository.